25 Tips to Lose Weight Fast

 Obesity can also be treated without employing extreme, risky, and expensive methods.

-Obesity is a complex condition with biological and genetic contributors and caused by low-grade chronic inflammation (IL-6 and TNF-a) that has developed over time.
+Obesity is a complex condition with biological and genetic contributors and is caused by low-grade chronic inflammation (IL-6 and TNF-a) that has developed over time.

 It is characterized by the accumulation of excessive fat that interferes with the body’s optimal health.